Register with AccessAbility Services

 If you have a diagnosed disability, medical condition and/or a mental health condition, Curtin’s AccessAbility Services can provide assistance.

 You’re eligible for assistance if you have a disability or medical condition that is diagnosed by a doctor or other qualified health service provider, and it affects your studies.
 See what is a disability? for the definition of a disability as well as common disabilities seen at university.

-Make an appointment with a disability advisor to discuss your situation and requirements.
+Make an appointment with an AccessAbility advisor to discuss your situation and requirements.
 Phone appointments are available if you can’t attend the Bentley campus.

 In most cases you’ll have to provide recent documentation from your health professional about your disability or medical condition.

 Please advise us if you have any specific needs for the appointment, such as accessible parking, information in an alternative format or an Auslan interpreter.